Spain's "bad bank" home sales pick up in sign of property revival

 Sareb, as the vehicle created to help clean up the country's financial sector is known, had sold over 5,000 homes to individuals by the end of April - compared with 9,000 in the whole of 2013.

-"It's time to invest in the property market because it is stabilizing in terms of price," Belen Romana, chairwoman of Sareb, said at an event in Madrid on Wednesday.
+"It's time to invest in the property market because it is stabilising in terms of price," Belen Romana, chairwoman of Sareb, said at an event in Madrid on Wednesday.

 New mortgage lending in Spain grew 2 percent in March from a year earlier, the latest official data shows, marking the first annual increase in four years - and providing another sign of revival, according to Romana.